LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

         * With iPhone 16 or 17e, this can take many seconds and sometimes a few minutes
     * When the pod is not connected, neither automatic nor manual commands can be sent to the pod to modify insulin delivery
     * No solution to this issue is known
-    * There is a work-around to keep these pods more connected by issuing a keep-alive message before the 3-minute BLE disconnect; but it uses extra battery for both the phone and the pod
+    * There is a work-around to keep these pods more connected by issuing a keep-alive message before the 3-minute BLE disconnect; but it uses extra battery for the phone.
+        * Although it does increase the number of messages to the pod slightly, this is not thought to be a big issue.
+Pods with marginal batteries are as likely to fault without this feature as with the feature.
         * If you are forced to use an iPhone 16 or 17e with InPlay pods, please read the [Updates in dev](../version/development.md#updates-in-dev){: target="_blank" } section for information about building a feature branch for Loop that contains this code
         * If you are using Trio or iAPS, the same OmniBLE `pod-keep-alive` branch can be used by that app - check with mentors for those apps for instructions